12 Tips (and Carry-On Essentials) for Surviving a Long-Haul Flight

-Thanks to the miracle of human flight, we can now fly direct from Los Angeles to Singapore in 18 hours—and soon, from London to Perth, Australia, in under 16.
+Thanks to the miracle of human flight, we can now fly direct from Newark, New Jersey, to Singapore in just under 19 hours.
 That also means people spend nearly an entire day of their lives off the ground, in cruising altitude limbo, only to land with the kind of jet-lag that eclipses exhaustion.
 For any serious traveler, long-haul flights are a necessary evil.
 How do they do it?
 Here, 12 tips for surviving—even enjoying—a day in the air.

 I’m no stranger to long-haul flights.
 You know them: those epic, day-long journeys through the clouds that get you from one side of the globe to the other.
 You might even say I sniff them out on purpose.
 I’ve flown from New York City straight to Australia’s Northern Territory, which requires connections in Los Angeles and Sydney, twice.
-Compared to that 25-hour haul (excluding layovers), my 15-hour journey to Johannesburg and separate 13-hour trek to Hawaii felt like a breeze.
-Unless you’re being pampered in First Class, long-haul flights are no picnic—but there are a few tricks to making the experience a bit more bearable.
+Compared to that 25-hour haul (excluding layovers), my 15-hour journey to Johannesburg felt like a breeze.
+Unless you’re being pampered in First Class, long-haul flights are no picnic, but there are a few tricks to making the experience a bit more bearable.
 Here’s what I’ve learned, in 12 easy steps.

-Not only does this give you peace of mind in the weeks and months leading up to your departure, it increases the likelihood that enough seats remain open for you to pick where you want to sit—whether you prefer to cuddle up to a window, have easy access to the aisle, or stretch your legs in an exit row.
-Wait until the last minute and chances are good you (and your elbows) will be sandwiched into a dreaded middle seat.
+Waiting and hoping for that $20 price drop, more often than not, is not worth the trouble.
+Not only does buying early give you peace of mind in the weeks and months leading up to your departure, it increases the likelihood that enough seats remain open for you to pick where you want to sit—whether you prefer to cuddle up to a window, have easy access to the aisle, or stretch your legs in an exit row.
+Wait until the last minute and chances are good that you (and your elbows) will be sandwiched into a dreaded middle seat.
 Frequent flyer?
 The time to cash those miles in on an upgrade is now.

-That fitted blouse and skin-tight pair of jeans might make you feel like you’re 20 again , but trust us—after sitting (and attempting to sleep) in them for 15 hours, you’ll never want to look at the outfit again.
-When it comes to long-distance travel, stick to the “comfy-chic” dress code: neutral, loose-fitting layers you can move around in.
+That fitted blouse and skin-tight pair of jeans might make you feel like you’re 20 again, but trust us—after sitting (and attempting to sleep) in them for 15 hours, you’ll never want to look at that outfit again.
+When it comes to long-distance travel, stick to a “comfy-chic” dress code of neutral, loose-fitting layers you can move around in.
 Besides keeping cozy on a flight, you’ll also guard against deep vein thrombosis—a serious condition that’s aggravated when you sit in cramped positions for long periods of time.
 Experts also recommend wearing compression socks, which reduce swelling and decrease the risk of blood clots.
-Another must for the ladies: your favorite pashmina/scarf, which works three ways—as a stylish accessory, as an extra layer for beating cabin chills, and, when folded, as an extra pillow to lean on.
+Another must for the ladies: your favorite pashmina/scarf, which does triple-duty as a stylish accessory, an extra layer for beating cabin chills, and, when folded, an extra pillow to lean on.

 Just picture it: you’re reaching cruising altitude and have that perfect movie lined up on your in-flight entertainment console.
 You dig for the headphones provided in your seat-back pocket, pop them on, and then it hits you—thanks to those roaring engines and crying toddler in the next row, you can’t hear a thing Tom Hanks is talking about onscreen.
 Solution: bring your own noise-canceling headphones.
 Besides being more comfortable than those “one-size-fits-none” plastic contraptions, they aid in blocking out white noise.